-1.1 Form of Underwriting Agreement.
+(a) Exhibits Exhibit Number Description 1.1 Form of Underwriting Agreement.
 2.1 Agreement and Plan of Merger, dated as of February 14, 2005, between AtriCure, Inc. and Enable Medical Corporation (exhibits and schedules have been omitted but will be furnished supplementally to the Securities and Exchange Commission upon request).
 2.1.1 First Amendment to Agreement and Plan of Merger between AtriCure, Inc. and Enable Medical Corporation.
 3.1 Certificate of Incorporation, Filed October 31, 2000.
 3.1.1 Certificate of Amendment, Filed May 24, 2001.
 3.1.2 Certificate of Amendment, Filed November 29, 2001.
 3.1.3 Certificate of Amendment, Filed June 6, 2002.
-3.1.4 Certificate of Amendment, Filed July 27, 2005.
+3.1.4 Form of Certificate of Amendment relating to the contemplated reverse stock split (which will become effective prior to the closing of this offering).
 3.2 Form of Amended and Restated Certificate of Incorporation (which will become effective at the closing of this offering).
 3.3 Amended and Restated Bylaws.
 3.4 Form of Second Amended and Restated Bylaws to be effective upon the closing of the offering.
 4.1 Amended and Restated Investors' Rights Agreement, dated June 6, 2002 between AtriCure, Inc. and each of the signatory Investors.
 4.1.1 Amendment No. 1 to Amended and Restated Investors' Rights Agreement, dated March 8, 2005 between AtriCure, Inc. and each of the signatory Investors.